 Eligibility|Additional Doses|Immunization & Travel|Immunization Records |Youths Under 18|Booking an Appointment|Why Get Immunized|Getting a Vaccine|Vaccine Safety| Vaccines & Fertility| How Vaccines Work| After Immunization|Planning & Distribution|Other

-A: All Albertans five years of age and older are eligible to book their first dose.
+A: All Albertans six months of age and older are eligible to book their first dose.

 How to book: see ahs.ca/covidvaccine.